jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Backpage

 Are you happy?
 On the surface, Westerners have luxurious homes, full employment, and stable politics.
 On the inside, our middle-class deals with boring jobs, growing debts, stagnate wages, drug epidemics, crumbling infrastructure, antisocial behavior, political hatred, climate change.
-We have the freedom to vote Left-wing or Right-wing, moderate or extreme, and we've tried them all, but none have made Main Street happy with our society.
+We have the freedom to vote Left-wing or Right-wing, moderate or extreme, and we've tried them all, but none have made Main Street—all of us—happy with our society.

 Happy lives isn't an unrealisic fairytale.
-In fact, being happy is a sign of a healthy society.
+In fact, it's the best sign of a healthy society.
 This book argues what's standing in our way is Left and Right political ideologies.
 They were created in the Industrial Age, and since 1970 we've been in the Internet Age.
 Our ideologies are so outdated they're actually causing our frustrating lifestyles and growing social unrest.
-We need a new philosophy; one built to harness the remarkable potential of digital technology.
+We need a new philosophy; one built to harness the remarkable potential of apps, computers, and the internet.

 Here it is.
 Its big lesson is this.
-The middle-class needs to step up and use modern apps, computers, and the internet to solve our own problems.
+The middle-class needs to step up and use modern digital technology to solve our own problems.
 If we don't, we'll soon be suffering something much worse than unhappiness; there's only so long we can keep running our civilization on old—ideological—fumes.

 # Table of Contents